 I could manage a chicken doner wrap there, at a push, but as a quick choice in town a lot of restaurants would have to close before it even made my top 10 (come to think of it, Nando’s is just down the road: judge all you like, but I love a Nando’s).
 So what – or who – is German Doner Kebab for?
 I’d love to be able to answer that question for you but, truth be told, I’m stumped.
 Put it this way: I still maintain that you don’t have to be drunk to eat a good kebab, but even if I’d emerged from a boozer several pints to the good after an evening with the author of Reading’s finest pub blog, wild horses would be unlikely to drag me back to German Doner Kebab.

-MumMum closed in June 2019 “until further notice” and the closure appears to be permanent.
+MumMum closed in June 2019.
 I’ve left the review up for posterity.

 One of my biggest regrets in Reading’s restaurant scene is a little place you probably never visited called Cappuccina Cafe.
 It was on West Street, looking out over an especially grotty 99p shop, it was a fusion of Vietnamese and Portuguese food, and it did the most wonderful bánh mì (the Vietnamese sandwich, served in a baguette, which bears the hallmarks of Vietnam’s French colonial past: an early example of fusion food, you could say).
 I reviewed it in May 2014 and – and this may be a record – it closed a month later.
 I never got to go back, but one of my friends loved the bánh mì so much she developed a several times a week habit before it turned into yet another nail bar.